Na Hyesŏk: Career

-In 1920 Na Hyeseok, along with Kim Iryeop and ten men, established the literary magazine P-yeho.
+In 1920 Na, along with Kim Iryeop and ten men, participated the coterie literary magazine Pyeho.
 Early in the 1920s, both Kim and Na contributed a series of articles to the first magazine for Korean women, called Sinyoja, or "New Woman", on the subject of improving Korean women's clothing.
 They argued for a more functional and practical outfit for Korean women to help improve their hygiene, health, and self-image, and denounced traditional Korean dresses which were designed with no consideration for women's physical comfort, protection, and convenience.

-On April 10, 1920, Na Hyeseok married Kim Woo-young, in Jeongdong wedding hall, Seoul.
-Theirs was a love marriage, rare at the time in Korea.
-On 18 March 1921, Na had her first exhibition of paintings and the first exhibition by a Korean woman painter ever in Seoul.
-In 1923, Na attracted much attention for her essay "Thoughts on becoming a mother," in which she lashed out against her husband for leaving child-rearing entirely up to her.
+On April 10, 1920, Na married Kim Woo-young, in Jeongdong wedding hall, Seoul.
+On March 18, 1921, Na had her first exhibition of paintings and the first exhibition by a Korean woman painter in Seoul.
+In 1923, Na attracted much attention for her essay "Thoughts on becoming a mother," in which she criticized her husband for leaving child-rearing entirely up to her.

-In 1927 Na Hyeseok and her husband went on a three-year tour of Europe sponsored by the Japanese government, making her the first Korean woman to travel to Europe and America.
-While traveling around Europe, Na created paintings from her observances of European culture by carefully examining customs, arts, and family life, as well as exploring how women portrayed themselves.
-Following her return from abroad, Na continued to curate her art, holding an exhibition in her home town of Suwon in which she displayed both the art that completed in Europe as well as prints she had acquired throughout her travels.
+In 1927 Na and her husband went on a tour of Europe and America sponsored by the Japanese government.
+Following her return from abroad, Na continued her art career, holding an exhibition in her home town of Suwon in which she displayed both the art that completed in Europe as well as prints she had acquired throughout her travels.

-Na studied painting in France while Kim had become a Japanese diplomat.
-While in Paris, with her husband away, she is said to have engaged in an affair with Cheondo-gyo leader Choi Rin, which became fodder for gossip columnists.
-Na Hyeseok's husband divorced her on grounds of infidelity in 1931.
-It is not known whether she truly was unfaithful; her diary shows that up to her late 30s she tried hard to remain loyal to traditional Korean marital and maternal roles in spite of the many humiliations and frustrations of her unhappy marriage.
-In any case, she came to be thought of and stigmatized as a woman who used her artistic pretensions as an excuse for sexual abandon.
-In 1931 Na sued Choi in a French court for "defamation of a woman's reputation" after he published a salacious article recounting their affair.